-Unnecessarily strict voter identification laws are a part of an ongoing strategy to roll back decades of progress on voting rights.
-The fact is that 11 percent of U.S. citizens - or more than 21 million Americans - do not have government-issued photo identification.
+A: Unnecessarily strict voter identification laws are a part of an ongoing strategy to roll back decades of progress on voting rights.
+The fact is that nearly 29 million voting-age Americans do not have the photo identification these laws require.
 Not all voter ID requirements are discriminatory or burdensome to voters, but seven states have strict photo ID laws, under which voters must present one of a limited set of forms of government-issued photo ID in order to cast a regular ballot.

-- Sixty-four percent of Americans are concerned with the stability of our democracy.
-That's why it's important we elect leaders who want to make sure every eligible voter can access the ballot box. - In the last two years, more than 400 voter suppression bills have been introduced in 48 states.
+- ★ Seventy-two percent of Americans are dissatisfied with how our democracy is working.
+That's why it's important we elect leaders who want to make sure every eligible voter can access the ballot box. - ★ In the last two years, hundreds of voter suppression bills have been introduced.
 Voter suppression efforts can seem unobstructive, like strict voter ID laws and cuts to early voting, but they have a real impact.
 These measures make it harder for people of color, students, the elderly, and people with disabilities to register and vote.